Alan Rickman

 Alan Rickman's Biography

-Alan Rickman was a British stage and film actor who gained worldwide fame for roles in action thriller "Die Hard," romantic comedy "Love Actually," and the Harry Potter film series.
+Alan Rickman was a British stage and film actor who captivated audiences worldwide with his iconic roles in the action thriller "Die Hard," romantic comedy "Love Actually," and the Harry Potter film series.
 He was a winner of the Golden Globe and BAFTA awards.

 Alan Rickman